-It’s hard to imagine another metropolitan area, especially on the East Coast, with a better variety of mountain biking opportunities available.
-This really could be mountain bikers’ nirvana.
+It’s hard to imagine another metropolitan area, especially on the East Coast, with a better variety of mountain biking opportunities.
+Richmond really could be mountain biking nirvana.

 It all starts downtown, where the trails of the James River Park System wind their way along both the north and south banks of the river.
-These are world class, technically challenging trails.
-There’s an 8-mile loop that stays almost entirely in the park.
+These are world class, technically-challenging trails.
+There’s an 8-plus-mile loop that stays almost entirely in the park.
 Riders can connect that with Forest Hill Park’s 3.1 fast, rolling miles for a ride that never gets old.

 Other city parks with singletrack are Powhite Park, a place seemingly known only to mountain bikers and beavers, and Larus Park, a true hidden gem near the Huguenot Bridge.